Dan Havel’s Public Art including “Wildlife Sanctuary”

 Artist of the Year

 Houston Magazine in 2009 awarded the title of Artist of the Year to both Dan Havel and Dean Ruck.
-The Texas Artist of the Year award given by the Art League of Houston was awarded in 2014 to both artists once again as they collaborated in their Havel Ruck Projects.
+The Texas Artist of the Year award was given by the Art League of Houston was awarded in 2014 to both artists once again as they collaborated in their Havel Ruck Projects.

 You can see another example of one of their temporary art installations titled Fifth Ward Jam situated in the old fifth ward of Houston in the video below.